Qomo-CHENG/OC-IPM/README.md

 See here: [Optimal codes IPM (**n=2 & *l*=4**).](https://nbviewer.jupyter.org/github/Qomo-CHENG/OC-IPM/blob/master/ipm_codes_n2k4.ipynb)

-The optimal codes are given in **Tab.
-II.** in Section 2.
+The optimal codes are given in **[Tab.
+II](https://nbviewer.jupyter.org/github/Qomo-CHENG/OC-IPM/blob/master/ipm_codes_n2k4.ipynb)** in Section 2.
 We also present one example of *BKLC* code with parameter [8, 4, 4] which is better than all codes used in IPM.
 This *BKLC* code has been used in **RSM** (Rotating Sbox Masking) scheme during [DPA Contest V4.1&4.2](http://www.dpacontest.org/v4/index.php).

 ### 2.2 IPM with *n*=2 shares and *l*=8 bits

 See here: [Optimal codes IPM (**n=2 & *l*=8**).](https://nbviewer.jupyter.org/github/Qomo-CHENG/OC-IPM/blob/master/ipm_codes_n2k8.ipynb)

-The optimal codes are given in **Tab.
-II.** in Section 2.
+The optimal codes are given in **[Tab.
+II](https://nbviewer.jupyter.org/github/Qomo-CHENG/OC-IPM/blob/master/ipm_codes_n2k8.ipynb)** in Section 2.
 We also present one example of *BKLC* code with parameter [16, 8, 5] which is better than all codes used in IPM.

 ### 2.3 IPM with *n*=3 shares and *l*=4 bits

 See here: [Optimal codes IPM (**n=3 & *l*=4**).](https://nbviewer.jupyter.org/github/Qomo-CHENG/OC-IPM/blob/master/ipm_codes_n3k4.ipynb)

-The optimal codes are given in **Tab.
-II.** in Section 2.
+The optimal codes are given in **[Tab.
+II](https://nbviewer.jupyter.org/github/Qomo-CHENG/OC-IPM/blob/master/ipm_codes_n3k4.ipynb)** in Section 2.
 We also present one example of *BKLC* code with parameter [12, 4, 6], which is equivalent the best codes used in IPM.

 ### 2.4 IPM with *n*=3 shares and *l*=8 bits